Last Updated November 10, 2021

 Having all the data in one place allows me to get an idea of what my average income is.
 This helps me make a more accurate prediction of my take-home pay for when I create my budget next year.

-My Yearly Budget is a good way for me to tie everything together.
-It makes it easy to see my overall financial progress.
+My Yearly Budget is the best way for me to tie everything together.
+This is the easiest way to see my overall financial progress.

 Action Tips For You: